VICWATER JOBS BOARD

 The Operator Reticulation plays a pivotal role in consistently executing water and wastewater reticulation tasks and ensuring smooth and efficient operations to deliver safe drinking water and compliant wastewater services.

 This role is a full-time, ongoing opportunity including a monthly RDO and flexible work options.
-You will be part of our ‘Wodonga’ reticulation team that services from Chiltern to Barnawartha across to Wodonga and Bellbridge down to Tangambalanga and Kiewa.
+You will be part of our ‘Wangaratta’ reticulation team that services from Springhurst to Wangaratta and down through the King Valley.

 In this role you will have access to a diverse range of learning opportunities, allowing you to expand your knowledge and skills in the field of reticulation.